AyeshaB123/CTA-Service-Reliability-ELT/00_README.md

 - Delay rate: 2.0%, higher than Train.
 - Affected routes: 29.
-- Peak hour: 5 AM, with other high-delay hours between 4–7 AM, particularly 6–7 PM.
+- Peak hour: 5 AM, with other high-delay hours between 4AM to 7AM, particularly 6PM to 7 PM.
 - Day-period pattern: Afternoon has the highest delay rate; Morning is 2.1%, Midday 1.9%, and Night 1.9%.
 - Highest weekday: Saturday; Saturday and Sunday show higher delay rates overall.
 - Bottom 3 bus routes by delays: Blue Island/26th, Jackson 26, and Outer DuSable Shore Express.